AF-FinalProject/coclinic-server/README.md

 ```

-7. Get all Order for admin
+7. Get all order by specific user id

 ```
-Get detail order for admin by specific id
+Get all order by specific user id
 URL: /orders/admin/:id
 Method: GET
 Required Auth: Yes (only for admin role)